MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 ---
-title: Enable system updates and patches
+title: Remediate system updates and patches recommendations
 description: Learn how to enable system updates on your Azure Arc-enabled machines and Azure VMs to keep them secure and healthy.
 author: Elazark
 ms.author: elkrieger